FuelLabs/data-systems/README.md

     cargo run
     ```

-This example connects to the Fuel Network's NATS server and listens for new blocks.
+This example connects to the Fuel Network and listens for new blocks.
 You can customize the data types or apply filters based on your specific requirements.

 For advanced usage, including custom filters and delivery policies, refer to the [`fuel-streams` documentation](https://docs.rs/fuel-streams).